CHSSA Middle School State Championship

 Approach to Judging:

-1. I am not a tabula rasa judge, and I will intervene against false arguments or facts.
+1. I am not a tabula rasa judge, and I won't vote for false arguments or facts.

 2. I like to see logical and structured arguments in the round.
 I prefer if every argument is clearly structured.
 The motion should be seen from all viewpoints, not just from one focused one.

 3. There must be links.
-Every argument needs to be heavily backed up with evidence, and I want to see logical and thorough conclusions.
+Every argument needs to be heavily backed up with evidence and warrants, and I want to see logical and thorough conclusions.
+I won't buy any claim that is thrown out there unless you can use common sense to understand it.

 speech-only & lay judge. explain things to me like im a baby.